Reserve Your Room!

 WSU Special Events Hotel

-Available fall 2015 and spring 2016 for WSU Event Weekends, Thursday night through Monday morning, minimum 2-night stay required.
-Hotel is intended for visitors attending a WSU event or those visiting WSU.
+Available spring 2016 for WSU Mom's Weekend and Commencement, Thursday night through Monday morning, minimum 2-night stay required.

 Per night (per room)